 4/1.15/3.2.6.7 Lunar SRS sharing with the radionavigation service

-[TBD]
+The results of one sharing study suggest that sharing between lunar SRS and radars operating in the radionavigation service in the 5 150-5 570 MHz band (co-channel) is feasible.
+The interference-to-noise ratio metric in the single entry static worst-case analysis shows a margin of 26.2 dB or more to satisfy the radionavigation service protection criteria.
+This implies that the worst-case aggregate interference from 416 lunar transmitters would still meet the radionavigation service protection criteria.

 4/1.15/3.2.6.8 Lunar SRS sharing with the maritime radionavigation service

-[TBD]
+The results of one sharing study suggest that sharing between lunar SRS and radars operating in the maritime radionavigation service in the 5 150-5 570 MHz band (co-channel) is feasible.
+The interference-to-noise ratio metric in the single entry static worst-case analysis shows a margin of 58.3 dB or more to satisfy the maritime radionavigation service protection criteria.
+This implies that the worst-case aggregate interference from 676000 lunar transmitters would still meet the MRNS protection criteria.

 4/1.15/3.2.7 Frequency range 5 570-5 725 MHz

 Within the frequency range 5 570-5 725 MHz, sharing and compatibility studies to ensure protection of the RLS, FS, MS, MS (except aeronautical mobile), ARNS, and MRNS are specified in Resolution 680 (WRC-23).

-The characteristics of the lunar surface stations in the band 5 570-5 725 MHz are provided in Table 3.2-4 of Report ITU-R SA.2553.
+The characteristics of the lunar surface to lunar surface stations in the band 5 570-5 725 MHz are provided in Table 6 of Report ITU-R SA.2553.

 4/1.15/3.2.7.1 Lunar SRS sharing with the radiolocation service